edmundmok/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should be able to carry out commands fast (at most 3 seconds for a 'normal' computer).
+6. Should have a user guide explaining how to use the program.
+7. Should have a developer guide explaining the rational and priorities of the program.
+8. Should be easy and familiar for users coming from other products to use.

 ## Appendix D : Glossary